coast-team/netflux-chat/README.md

 # Netflux-chat #
 Chat application based on [Netflux](https://github.com/coast-team/netflux)

-The application is available on the [coast-team.github.io/netflux-chat](http://coast-team.github.io/netflux-chat/) of this repository.
+The application is available on [coast-team.github.io/netflux-chat](http://coast-team.github.io/netflux-chat/).

 The application is divised in three parts :